Important steps in spiritual growth

 1 Corinthians 2:9 ESV But, as it is written, “What no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him”

 Therefore show our mentee what “dying to ourselves” means by encouraging them to seek God’s will first in every area of their lives.
 Building faith and trust in God as a beginner takes time.
-So keep praying, stay encouraging and patient.
+So keep praying, stay encouraging, and be patient.

 7. Restore and reconcile relationships